Skip to content

 U.S. House May Consider PPP Reform Stand-alone Bill

-NHTSA Issues Takata Air Bag Recall Congressman Dean Phillips (D-MN) and Congressman Chip Roy (R-TX) introduced H.R.
+International Trade Commission Investigation of Certain Vehicle Parts and Components Congressman Dean Phillips (D-MN) and Congressman Chip Roy (R-TX) introduced H.R.
 6886, the Paycheck Protection Flexibility Act.
 The bipartisan bill will make necessary changes to the Paycheck Protection Program (PPP) as business owners nationwide have expressed concerns with the program.
-The legislation will: Allow forgiveness for expenses beyond the…
+The legislation will: Allow forgiveness…

 Read More